MobileFirstLLC/shortcuts-for-chrome/docs/index.md

 Shortcuts for Chrome is a customizable browser navigation menu.

 It contains links to all Chrome browser pages ("Chrome URLs"), which are otherwise hard to find.
-You can also pin and sort your favorite URLs to suit your individual preferences.
+You can pin and sort your favorite URLs to suit your individual preferences.

 ### **Installation**